-$\theta_{ED,r}$ and $\theta_{ED,i}$ are the real and imaginary parts of the electric dipole angle.
-We can now derive the angle of incidence that satisfies the Brewster angle condition for any multipole using this method.
+We can now derive the angle of incidence that satisfies the Brewster angle condition for any multipole using the approach outlined in the previous section.
 As with the electric dipole derivation, we presume that only a single multipole is contributing to reflection.
-The detailed derivations are available in the supplemental material, S2.2-2.4 and we only present the derived equations
+The detailed derivations are available in the supplemental material, section I, and we only present the derived equations here.
 For the magnetic dipole we obtain a single s-polarized condition where $m_{x}$ is the magnetic dipole moment along the x-direction, $m_{z}$ is the magnetic dipole moment along the z-direction.

-For p-polarized quadrupoles, we obtain a condition for each polarization. $EQ_{xz}$ is the electric quadrupole moment in the x-z plane, $EQ_{zz}$ is the electric quadrupole moment in the z direction and $EQ_{xx}$ is the electric quadrupole moment in the x direction. $MQ_{zy}$ is the magnetic quadrupole moment in the z-y plane and $MQ_{xy}$ is the magnetic quadrupole moment in the x-y plane.
+While the ED Brewster angle only occurs for p-polarized light, the MD Brewster angle follows a similar requirement that the complex dipole moment must be a real number.